The number most buyers shop last

 Private mortgage insurance (PMI) protects the lender, not the borrower.
 When you put down less than 20% on a conventional loan, the loan-to-value ratio — the LTV — is above 80%, and the lender requires PMI as a hedge against default.
 The borrower pays the premium; the lender collects the payout if the loan goes bad.

-PMI typically costs between 0.3% and 1.5% of the loan amount per year, billed monthly.
+PMI typically costs between 0.3% and 1.5% of the loan amount per year, billed monthly as part of the PITI line on your mortgage statement.
+For borrower-paid PMI (BPMI, the standard flavor below), the premium is assessed on the original loan balance, so the monthly charge stays flat year over year until it drops off.
 On a $425,000 loan at 1%, that’s $4,250 per year, or about $354 per month — paid until the LTV drops below the cancellation threshold.

 - 80% LTV — borrower-requested cancellation.
 When the loan balance reaches 80% of the original purchase price, you can request PMI cancellation in writing.
 The lender may require evidence the home hasn’t lost value (sometimes an appraisal at your cost) and that you’re current on payments.